Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: Multi-controlled U(2) gates

 \section{Multi-controlled U(2) gates}

-The aim is to generalize the MCX circuit to a multi-controlled single-qubit unitary gate (MCU).
+The aim is to generalize the MCX circuit to the multi-controlled single-qubit unitary gate (MCU).
 We will explore implementations in two distinct quantum computer architectures to find the lower and upper bounds for the time and space complexities.
 The most favorable architecture supports interaction between arbitrary pairs of qubits, implying that the system is fully connected (FC).
 Implementation in this architecture is the least complex, setting the lower complexity bounds.
 The most restricted is the linear one allowing interactions only between nearest-neighbours (LNN).
 Using this architecture demands swapping many qubits to perform two-qubit gates, and additional SWAP gates increase the time and space complexities.
 We use two strategies to generalize the circuit.
-The first is based on modifying the QFT-based MCX gate, while the second uses extended optimized MCX gates and well-known ZYZ ($ABC$) decomposition \cite{Barenco1995}.
+The first is based on modifying the QFT-based MCX gate, while the second uses extended optimized QFT-MCX gates to implement a circuit similar to the complex gate that could be obtained using the well-known ZYZ ($ABC$) decomposition \cite{Barenco1995}.

 It is straightforward to conclude from Eq.~\ref{eqZ} that by substituting $R_m=Z^{1/2^{m-1}}$ with $U_m=U^{1/2^{m-1}}$ on the target qubit and omitting $H$ gates, the circuit implements a multi-controlled unitary $U$ gate.
-Schematic views of 5-qubit MCUs in the FC and LNN architecture are given in Figs.~\ref{fig4}(a) and (b), respectively.
+Schematic views of 5-qubit MCUs in the FC and LNN architecture are given in Figs.~\ref{fig5}(a) and (b), respectively.
 If $U$ is not a special unitary, then $U(2)=e^{i\delta}SU(2)$, where $\delta$ is a real valued.
-To implement an arbitrary multi-controlled $U(2)\not\in SU(2)$, we need to implement multi-controlled $SU(2)$ and the controlled phase circuit $C_1C_2\cdots C_{n-2}-P_{n-1}(\delta)$ that adds the phase factor $e^{i\delta}$, as shown in the inset in Fig.~\ref{fig4}(a).
-In section \ref{sec3} we found that the {``$+1$''} and {``$-1$''} blocks comprised a sequence of multi-controlled gates needed to implement $(n-1)$-controlled phase gate.
-So, you don't need to implement it using a separate circuit.
+To implement an arbitrary multi-controlled $U(2)\not\in SU(2)$, we need to implement multi-controlled $SU(2)$ and the controlled phase circuit $C_1C_2\cdots C_{n-2}-P_{n-1}(\delta)$ that adds the phase factor $e^{i\delta}$, as shown in the inset in Fig.~\ref{fig5}(a).
+In section \ref{sec3} we found that the {``$+1$''} and {``$-1$''} blocks are equivalent to a sequence of multi-controlled gates needed to implement $(n-1)$-controlled phase gate.
+So, we don't need to implement it using a separate circuit.
 Moreover, these gates can be found by direct decomposition of controlled-$U(2)$ gate

+where $U_m=e^{i\delta/2^{m-1}}{SU}_m$.
+Furthermore, these phase gates execute simultaneously with a gate acting on the controlled wireline.
 Therefore, we have not assigned them a separate time slot in Fig.~\ref{fig5}.
-Furthermore, the phase gate executes simultaneously with a gate acting on the controlled wireline.